 Year Invented: 1928

-If you think that the Heath bar is similar to the Skor bar and the Daim bar, you are incorrect.
+If you think that the Heath bar is similar to the Skor bar and the Daim bar, you are correct.
 All three bars are essentially slabs of toffee coated with milk chocolate.
 However, the Heath Bar is the one we know and love since it’s the granddaddy of chocolate toffee bars and predates the other two by decades.

 Brothers Bayard and Everett Heath created the Heath Bar at their Robinson, Illinois candy shop more than a century ago and originally called it Heath English Toffee.
 The name later changed to Heath Bar and survived both the Great Depression and World War II.
-Today, The Heath Bar is a popular ingredient in American both ice cream and ice cream pops.
+Today, The Heath Bar is a popular ingredient in American ice cream and ice cream pops.

 The Heath Bar was originally marketed as a health bar.
 In retrospect, that claim was a bit of a stretch.